-To specify that the system ignore the Interior Gateway Protocol (IGP) metric during Border Gateway Protocol (BGP) best path selection, use the bgp bestpath igp-metric ignore command in address family configuration mode.
-To remove the configuration to ignore the IGP metric, use the no form of this command.
+To have the system ignore the Interior Gateway Protocol (IGP) metric during BGP best path selection, use the bgp bestpath igp-metric ignore command in address family configuration mode.
+To remove the instruction to ignore the IGP metric, use the no form of this command.